(Un)likelihood Training for Interpretable Embedding: Interpretable Embeddings

 Specifically, the equation introduces the term ($1-g_t$) to cover both locally and globally exclusive concepts such that penalty is incurred only when exclusive concepts are not mentioned in the training examples of $x$ (i.e., $g_t$ = 0).
 Eq.~(\ref{eq:unlikelihood}) represents a generic form that relies on the training examples to deal with both globally and locally exclusive concepts implicitly.
 Note that, in case of labeling error or noise, the constraint of $g_i \neq g_t$ can be explicitly enforced for globally exclusive concepts based on prior knowledge and regardless of training examples.
-For locally exclusive concepts, nevertheless, Eq.~(\ref{eq:unlikelihood}) takes the risk of imposing a penalty to an anatomy counterpart that is not mentioned rather than being not relevant.
+For locally exclusive concepts, nevertheless, Eq.~(\ref{eq:unlikelihood}) takes the risk of imposing a penalty on an anatomy counterpart that is not mentioned rather than being not relevant.
 The risk is counterbalanced by combining both likelihood and unlikelihood training as follows:

 where $\alpha$ is a trade-off parameter.
 In Eq.~(\ref{eq:BCEAll}), the likelihood training aims to activate the relevant concepts not being mentioned for the explanation of $x$.
-Meanwhile, unlikelihood training attempts to moderate the interpretation by selectively downgrading the probabilities of some activations based on prior knowledge.
+Meanwhile, unlikelihood training attempts to moderate the interpretation by selectively downgrading the probabilities of some activations based on the prior knowledge (i.e., $T_i$ in Eq.~(\ref{eq:unlikelihood})).
 The pull-and-push factor due to counterbalance in two training strategies introduces perturbations in model training.
 As discussed in \cite{Nicola:push-pull,Nitish:Dropout}, such pull-push perturbations can practically improve the robustness of neural networks, which is also verified in our empirical studies.